-These Gluten Free White Chocolate Macadamia Nut Cookies melt in your mouth and keep you coming back for more!
+These soft and tender Gluten Free White Chocolate Macadamia Nut Cookies literally melt in your mouth and keep you coming back for more!
 They are rich and decadent, dairy free, and are crisp on the outside and soft on the inside.

 Trust me when I say you’re going to want to hoard all of these gluten-free macadamia cookies for yourself!
 I make a batch of them and my husband will get upset if I share any with friends.
 He loves them that much!
 Normally, he’s not a stingy person.
 Promise.
 He’s just a bit of a cookie monster. 🙂

 Gluten Free White Chocolate Macadamia Nut Cookies recipe notes:

 - If your dry roasted macadamia nuts are salted, reduce the amount of salt used in the recipe to ¼ teaspoon vs. ½ teaspoon.
 I was unable to find unsalted macadamia nuts in my area, so that also may be the case where you live.

-- I do prefer the texture of the cookies after about an hour of chilling in the refrigerator- but, don’t lose track of time and accidentally leave them in the refrigerator overnight.
-With many gluten free cookie recipes, gluten free cookie dough has a tendency to dry up and become crumbly if it sits overnight (yes, even in the refrigerator in an air-locked container).
+- I do prefer the texture of the cookies after about an hour of chilling in the refrigerator- but, don’t lose track of time and accidentally leave the dough in the refrigerator overnight.
+With many gluten-free cookie recipes, gluten-free cookie dough has a tendency to dry up and become crumbly if it sits overnight (yes, even in the refrigerator in an air-locked container).